 - The bookmaker will refund you the non runner horse bet amount.

 - Potential profits will also decrease.

 - If you placed this bet using a bonus, you should review the terms and conditions.
 Therefore, in some cases the betting site will cancel the bet and reactivate the bonus to use it on another race.
-While n some other cases, you will not get any refund for the non runners.
+While in some other cases, you will not get any refund for the non runners.